lucky-programmer/clash_stars/README.md

-                                                               this is Lucky programmer singning out
+                                                               this is Lucky programmer signing out